daniviga/django-ram/README.md

 it lacks any kind of documentation, code review, architectural review, security assesment, pentest, ISO certification, etc.

-This project probably doesn't match you needs nor expectations.
+This project probably doesn't match your needs nor expectations.
 Be aware.

 Your model train may also catch fire while using this software.